- Office of External Programs

 Talent Scholarship Application

 If you receive a talent scholarship award, you will perform in our annual Honors Recital.
 Check our calendar for recital dates.
 Winners may not compete for another talent scholarship for two years (two full cycles) after receiving the award.

 We partner with local and national organizations, whose assistance allows us to enrich our programs and expand their reach.

 For the last several years we have been awarded grant support from the DeKalb County Community Foundation's Farny R. Wurlitzer Fund.
 These grants help provide need-based scholarships to students enrolling in our lessons, classes and ensembles.

 We are grateful for this partnership.
 It is through this type of collaboration that we can make a difference in our community.

 National Endowment for the Arts Grants

-The community school received grants in 2011, 2012, and 2013 from the National Endowment for the Arts in the Arts Education in American Communities program.
+We received grants in 2011, 2012 and 2013 from the National Endowment for the Arts, through the Arts Education in American Communities program.
 This is an invitational grant for $10,000 with a $10,000 matching grant from NIU.
-This grant program supports the work of the community school by helping bring talented artists and teachers to DeKalb to enrich the lives of people in the community.
+This grant program supports our work by helping us bring talented artists and teachers to DeKalb to enhance the community.

 Online Office HoursMonday-Friday, 8 a.m. - 4:30 p.m.

 (lunch from noon – 1 p.m.)